 How to Be a Good Meeting Facilitator: Preparation

 It’s often said that the devil is in the details.
 Meeting planning goes beyond setting the purpose and objectives and deciding who should attend.
 It also involves adequate meeting space and resources to conduct the meeting, and that participants are provided sufficient lead time to attend.

 Is a Meeting Required?

-The first step in preparing to hold a Mindful Meeting is to determine if a meeting is needed at all.
+The first step in preparing to hold an effective meeting is to determine if a meeting is needed at all.
 Only certain situations necessitate a meeting.